MehmetKaplan/tamed-state-machine/backend/README.md

 1. `externalName` - Connection to your application.
 This information is valuable for you, it defines which application you are connecting.
 The value is free text and `tamed-state-machine` keeps it for your association.
 (For example if you are implementing a document approval process, this is the name of the application that you are implementing the process for).
 2. `externalId` - Connection to your application, here the value is usually the primary key of the connected document.
 (For example if you are implementing a document approval process, this is the **internal id of the document in your application**).
+3. `smName` - Name of the state machine that is configured within the database.
+In order to see how the state machines can be configured, please refer to [state machine configuration](../database-setup/README-SM-CONFIG.md)

+**Note:** *Whenever the database is modified with new state machines, states, transitions, etc, the backend server will be able to read and use the definitions since we do not cache the state machine configurations.
+The rationale behind this is that we do not want to restart the backend server each time a new state machine is defined.*

 Once these functions are exposed as a backend server, they can be consumed by the `tamed-state-machine-frontend` functions.